sentient-lang/sentient-lang.org/tutorial/breakdown.md

 invariant a + b + c == 10;
 ```

 This line captures what we are trying to do.
-We want to find thre enumbers that
+We want to find three numbers that
 add to **10** and this line specifies this an
 [invariant](../syntax/invariant) of the program, i.e. that this is
 something that must always be **true**.